All Episodes

 I was not personally involved because that wasn't something the Secretary of State did.

-Well, if you're talking in my ear, how am I supposed to hear the SOT Ethan?
+Well, if you're talking in my ear, how am I supposed to hear the SOT, Ethan?

 That's not the time.

-All right, 800-941 Sean.
+All right, 800-941-Sean.

-Because I want to give you details on a story that is the real Russia scandal.
+I want all of you to pay very, very close attention today because I want to give you details on a story that is the real Russia scandal.

 And I want you to be aware of something.

-You have been lied to by the news media, by the Democrats repeatedly about a Trump Russia conspiracy.
+You have been lied to by the news media, by the Democrats repeatedly about a Trump-Russia conspiracy.

-By the end of this week, my sources tell me this is gonna be even much bigger than what I the information that I am able to disseminate to you or to send give to you today that this story is the Russia collusion story.
+By the end of this week, my sources tell me this is going to be even much bigger than the information that I am able to disseminate to you or to give to you today.

-Let me just give you some headlines and then we'll get into the the meat and potatoes of this.
+Let me just give you some headlines and then we'll get into the meat and potatoes of this.

-And that's the the 145 million.
+And that's the $145 million.

 Millions and millions of dollars benefiting Bill and Hillary's foundation.

-We have evidence now that Bill and Hillary got paid that the Russians were the ones that got what they wanted through bribery, kickbacks, extortion and money laundering.
+We have evidence now that Bill and Hillary got paid, that the Russians were the ones that got what they wanted through bribery, kickbacks, extortion, and money laundering.

-And since a business is involved it could also be called racketeering.
+And since a business is involved, it could also be called racketeering.

-The RICO statutes may actually apply in this case which typically involves using a business enterprise to carry out illegal activities.
+The RICO statutes may actually apply in this case, which typically involves using a business enterprise to carry out illegal activities.

 My good friend Greg Jarrett sent me that note on that earlier today.